su8/pinky-bar/README.md

 make install
 ```

-Send a request to the FreeBSD mail list and request the OpenBSD sensors API to be ported.
+Send a request to the FreeBSD mailing list and request the OpenBSD sensors API to be ported.

 ## Installation in OpenBSD